cossiomanuel/automatic_medical_report/README.md

 - After setting up the API key, execute the code to generate the medical report.

 ### 5. **Evaluate the Quality of the Report:**
 - After the report is generated, evaluate the queality of the generated text with evaluation functions.
 You can either use language models like Bio_ClinicalBERT, ROBERTA and chatGPT.
 You can also evaluate how different levels of temperature affect report generation.

+### 6. **Additional Analysis and Results:**
+#### **Quality Evaluation Metrics**:
+The generated reports were evaluated using various metrics, including BERT, BERT BIO, ROBERTA, GPT, a person (not a doctor), and a cardiologist.
+Each evaluator assigned scores from 1 to 10, providing a comprehensive evaluation of the report's quality (refer to Figure 1).
+#### **Evaluation Time**:
+Evaluation time for different evaluators (person, BERT, BERT BIO, ROBERTA, GPT) was measured to analyze the efficiency of each method.
+The time taken to read and analyze the report is crucial for practical applications (refer to Figure 2).
+#### **Temperature and Report Length**:
+The effect of different temperature values on the extension of the created reports was analyzed.
+This analysis provides insights into how the temperature setting influences the length and complexity of the generated reports (refer to Figure 3).

 ## Code Overview: